MiningMarsh/steamos-extension-examples/README.md

 ## Built Images / End User

-If you are an end user trying to unserstand or use anh of theae extensions, please find the built images and instrucrions to use them [here](https://github.com/MiningMarsh/steamos-extensions).
+If you are an end user trying to understand or use any of these extensions, please find the built images and instructions to use them [here](https://github.com/MiningMarsh/steamos-extensions).

 ## How it Works